clojure-ts-mode

 Font Locking

-(setq clojure-ts-comment-macro-font-lock-body t)
+(setopt clojure-ts-comment-macro-font-lock-body t)

-, so that anything within a comment
+By default this is nil, so that anything within a comment expression is

-highlighted like regular clojure code.
+highlighted like regular Clojure code.

 [!TIP]